Ron Funches

-Ronald Kyle Funches (born March 12, 1983) is an American actor, comedian, and writer.
+Ronald Kyle Funches (born March 12, 1983) is an American comedian and actor.
 Born in California, Funches spent his early life in Chicago before relocating to Salem, Oregon, as a teenager.
 He began his comedy career in Portland, Oregon, at age 23.
 After moving to Los Angeles in 2012, he began appearing as a guest on several comedy series, including @midnight, Mulaney, and Kroll Show.

 From 2014 to 2016, Funches starred as a regular on the NBC series Undateable, and in 2015, began performing as a voice actor on such series as BoJack Horseman, The Adventures of Puss in Boots, and Adventure Time.
 He subsequently performed the voice role of Cooper in the animated film Trolls (2016).
 He also had guest-starring roles on a number of television series, including Transparent (2016), Black-ish (2017), and reprised the role of Cooper in the Trolls spin-off series Trolls: The Beat Goes On!
 (2018).

 Beginning in 2019, he began voicing the roles of King Shark in the DC Comics TV series Harley Quinn and Fox in the TBS/Adult Swim TV series Final Space.
 In 2020, Funches again reprised the role of Cooper in the sequel film Trolls World Tour.
 Starting in 2020, Funches voiced Ron on the Netflix series Hoops.
+In 2021, Funches began voicing Kevin in the FX series Poorly Drawn Lines.

 Early life

-Ronald Kyle Funches was born March 12, 1983 in Carson, California, but spent his early life with his mother and sister in the Woodlawn neighborhood of Chicago, Illinois.
+Ronald Kyle Funches was born in Carson, California, but spent his early life with his mother and sister in the Woodlawn neighborhood of Chicago, Illinois.
 Funches' mother was a social worker.
 When he was 13 years old, he moved to Salem, Oregon, to live with his father, who was employed there as a pipefitter.

 He graduated from Douglas McKay High School in Salem, where he took English courses, and was inspired by writers such as Molière, J. D. Salinger, William Faulkner, and Erich Maria Remarque.
 After high school, Funches relocated to Portland, Oregon, where he worked a variety of jobs, including at a bank call center and as a clerk at a Grocery Outlet store.